-Covered theaters would: (1) have to obtain and install equipment to transmit closed captions and audio description; (2) make available a specific number of individual captioning devices that deliver captioning to patrons at their seats (based on the size of the theater); and (3) provide at least one individual audio-description listening device per screen (with each theater having no fewer than two devices total).
+The scope of the proposed rules would cover "facilities, other than drive-in theaters, used primarily for the purpose of showing movies to the public for a fee."
+[4] Covered theaters would: (i) have to obtain and install equipment to transmit closed captions and audio description; (ii) make available a specific number of individual captioning devices that deliver captioning to patrons at their seats (based on the size of the theater); and (iii) provide at least one individual audio-description listening device per screen (with each theater having no fewer than two devices total).
 For now, the proposed rules would only definitely apply to digital movie screens, granting them six months to comply with the rules, once effective.
-Analog movie screens remain an open issue with the NPRM seeking input on whether they should even be covered at this time (and if so, suggesting several years to come into compliance).
+Analog movie screens remain an open issue-with the NPRM seeking input on whether they should even be covered at this time (and if so, suggesting several years to come into compliance).